 In this section

-Here we are providing a selection of key readings on some new and relevant applications of Brain Imaging and a list of the main European research centres in this field.
-More important, following the first bid workshop "Brains in Dialogue on Brain imaging" we are updating an open-to-discussion section on brain imaging.
+Here we are providing a selection of key readings on some established and new applications of brain devices.
+We are also providing a list of the main European research centres in this field.

 If you want to read more on the different technologies, please visit our Links page or look for a research centre.